Hotel Nikko Düsseldorf: History

-The Hotel Nikko was the biggest hotel located in the center of Düsseldorf with 393 rooms.
-The hotel has three restaurants on the premises.
-In February 2022 the Irish Dalata Hotel Group joins as operating company and further develops the brand.
-The hotel was one of the Top 5 Hotels in Düsseldorf for business and leisure purposes and was very popular with Japanese travellers.
-Guests could experience authentic Japanese food in the Lobby Restaurant and enjoy the unique high class Teppanyaki Restaurant as a live cooking show.
-It also had Düsseldorf's only tatami private rooms with a unique dining experience for small groups.
-On the top level is the famous Sky Spa with a beautiful view of the city skyline.
+The Hotel Nikko was the biggest hotel located in the center of Düsseldorf, with 393 rooms.
+It had three restaurants on the premises.
+The hotel was one of the Top 5 Hotels in Düsseldorf for business and leisure, and was very popular with Japanese travellers.
+Guests could experience authentic Japanese food in the lobby restaurant and enjoy the Teppanyaki restaurant as a live cooking show.
+The Nikko had Düsseldorf's only private tatami rooms, offering a unique dining experience for small groups.
+On the top level of the hotel was the famous Sky Spa with a view of the city skyline.
+In February 2022, the Irish Dalata Hotel Group purchased the hotel and rebranded.

 The Hotel Nikko Düsseldorf was licensed by Okura Nikko Hotel Management (formerly JAL Hotels International Group) since the opening in 1978 until 2022.
 Due to the acquisition of the hotel by the Irish firm Dalata Hotel Group, the hotel was renamed in December 2022 to Clayton Hotel Düsseldorf.